yoriiis/chunks-webpack-plugin/README.md

 # ChunksWebpackPlugin

 The ChunksWebpackPlugin create HTML files to serve your webpack bundles.
-It is very convenient with multiple entrypoints and it works without configuration.
+It is very convenient with multiple entry points and it works without configuration.

-Since Webpack 4, [SplitChunksPlugin](https://webpack.js.org/plugins/split-chunks-plugin/) offer the possibility to optimizes all chunks.
+Since Webpack 4, <a href="https://webpack.js.org/plugins/split-chunks-plugin" title="SplitChunksPlugin" target="_blank">SplitChunksPlugin</a> offer the possibility to optimizes all chunks.
 It can be particularly powerful, because it means that chunks can be shared even between async and non-async chunks.
-See Webpack documentation for [`splitChunks.chunks`](https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks).
+See Webpack documentation for <a href="https://webpack.js.org/plugins/split-chunks-plugin/#splitchunkschunks" title="splitChunks.chunks" target="_blank">`splitChunks.chunks`</a>.

-This options automatically generate news chunks associated with a entrypoint.
-For example, entrypoints `a.js` and `b.js` shared common codes with `vendors~a~b.js`.
+This option automatically generate new chunks associated with a entrypoint.
+For example, entry points `a.js` and `b.js` share common codes with `vendors~a~b.js`.

-With multiple entrypoints, it can be difficult to identify relation between auto-generated chunks and entrypoints.
+With multiple entry points, it can be difficult to identify relation between auto-generated chunks and entry points.

-The plugin parse the new `chunkGroups` options in the Webpack compilation object, to generate HTML files which includes all assets **filtered by** entrypoint.
+The plugin parse the new `chunkGroups` option in the Webpack compilation object, to generate HTML files which includes all assets **filtered by** entrypoint.

+## Zero config

+The `chunks-webpack-plugin` works without configuration.

 ## Installation